kubedb/docs/docs/setup/install/community.md

 # Install KubeDB Community Edition

 KubeDB Community edition is available under [AppsCode-Community-1.0.0](https://github.com/appscode/licenses/raw/1.0.0/AppsCode-Community-1.0.0.md) license and free to use for both commercial and non-commercial purposes.
-It comes with all the basic backup functionalities.
-However, it lacks some advanced features such as [Database Backup](/docs/guides/latest/addons/overview.md), [Auto-Backup](/docs/guides/latest/auto-backup/overview.md), [Batch Backup](/docs/guides/latest/batch-backup/overview.md), and [Local Backend](/docs/guides/latest/backends/local.md) support, etc. compared to the Enterprise edition.
-A full features comparison between the KubeDB Community edition and Enterprise edition can be found [here](/docs/concepts/what-is-kubedb/overview.md).
+It comes with the cluster provisioning functionalities.
+However, it lacks some advanced features such as daatabase backup/recovery, upgrading version, horizontal and vertical scaling, TLS/SSL support via [cert-manager](https://cert-manager.io/), updating configuration post provisioning, connection pooling, etc. compared to the Enterprise edition.
+A full features comparison between the KubeDB Community edition and Enterprise edition can be found [here](/docs/overview/README.md).

 To use KubeDB Community edition, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/).